christopherneilson/christopherneilson.github.io/_work/siblingsspillovers.md

 hidden: False
 title: 'O Brother, Where Start Thou?
 Sibling Spillovers on College and Major Choice in Four Countries'
 coauthors: 'A. Altmejd, A. Barrios Fernandez, M. Drlje, J. Goodman, M. Hurwitz, D. Kovac, C. Mulhern, J Smith'
-pub_status: rr
+pub_status: published
-pub_date: 2019
+pub_date: 2020
-pub_where: Quarterly Journal of Economics (conditionally accepted)
+pub_where: Quarterly Journal of Economics (forthcoming)
 desc:
 cats: education
 link_jour:
-image:   'images/journalThumbnails/qje_RR.png'
+image:   'images/journalThumbnails/qje_portada.png'
 link_pdf: 'documents/SiblingSpillovers/Draft_2020Dec_SiblingSpillovers.pdf'
 abstract: "Family and social networks are widely believed to influence important life decisions but causal identification of those effects is notoriously challenging.
 Using data from Chile, Croatia, Sweden, and the United States, we study within-family spillovers in college and major choice across a variety of national contexts.